Solar Energy Evolution and Diffusion Studies Webinars

 Meghan Mooney, NREL

-The NREL report Rooftop Solar Technical Potential for Low-to-Moderate Income Households in the United States shows that nearly half of all residential rooftop solar potential in the U.S. is on the dwellings of low-to-moderate income (LMI) households, representing 320 gigawatts of total solar potential.
+The NREL report Rooftop Solar Technical Potential for Low-to-Moderate Income Households in the United States shows that nearly half of all residential rooftop solar potential in the U.S. is on the dwellings of LMI households, representing 320 gigawatts of total solar potential.
 In this webinar, the study's authors, Ben Sigrin and Meghan Mooney, discuss the report's findings and how they can help regulators, project developers, advocacy groups, and policymakers in states across the U.S. understand the true size of the market potential and where to best direct their resources.

-Using Machine Learning and Data Analysis to Improve Customer Acquisition and Marketing in Residential Solar
+Using Machine Learning and Data Analysis To Improve Customer Acquisition and Marketing in Residential Solar

 July 20, 2017